John Beecher (poet): Biography

 John Henry Newman Beecher was born in New York City on January 22, 1904, to Leonard and Isabel Beecher.
 He was a descendant of the New England literary and abolitionist Beechers that included Harriet Beecher Stowe, the author of Uncle Tom's Cabin, Lyman Beecher, and Henry Ward Beecher.
 His father was a steel industry executive.
 In 1907, Beecher's father was transferred to Birmingham, Alabama, to work for the United States Steel Corporation and Beecher spent the rest of his childhood in the American South.

 Beecher's family intended their son to become an executive like his father.
 After graduating from public high school at age fourteen, Beecher went to work in the steel mills of the Tennessee Coal, Iron and Railroad Company.
 The labor abuses he saw there caused him to become active in labor movement issues.
 He also wrote several of the radical activist poems he eventually became known for.
 He spent only a short time at the Virginia Military Institute before he found the school's hazing of new cadets a reason to leave.
 Beecher attended several colleges and earned his BA from the University of Alabama in 1924.
 He was severely injured while working on the construction of the Fairfield Sheet Mill near Birmingham in 1925.

 Beecher earned a master's degree in English at the University of Wisconsin in 1929 while teaching at Alexander Meiklejohn's experimental college there.
 He then pursued graduate studies in sociology at the University of North Carolina, where he worked on Howard Washington Odum's Southern Regions of the United States (1936).
 He published Report to the Stockholders in 1933, a nine-part poem about the unfair treatment of mill workers.
-From 1934–1941, he worked for the Federal Emergency Relief Administration and other New Deal programs in the South and Southwest.
+From 1934 to 1941, he worked for the Federal Emergency Relief Administration and other New Deal programs in the South and Southwest.
 His varied activities included managing resettlement camps for displaced farmers, both white and black.
 He published his first work of sociology in 1935, an article in the journal Social Forces about a biracial union in Notasulga, Alabama.
 He described his frustration with the government's programs in two collections of poems: Here I Stand (1940) and And I Will Be Heard (1941).